mccurdyc/www/content/books/enlightenment-now.md

 - Why should I live? "you help continue that progress" [p.
 4]
-- "The ideals of the Enlightenment are products of human reason, but they always struggle with other strands of human nature: loyalty to tribe, [etc.]... [p.
+- "The ideals of the Enlightenment are products of human reason, but they always struggle with other strands of human nature: loyalty to tribe, [etc.]..." [p.
 5]
 - "Optimism ... is the theory that all failures --- all evils --- are due to insufficient knowledge....
 Problems are inevitable, because our knowledge will always be infinitely far from complete." [p.
 7]